-- Fig. The inner drum is journalled to the outer drum by two robust bearings in a bearing - (21) housing which is bolted to the rear plate.
+- Fig. The inner drum is journalled to the outer drum by two robust bearings in a - bearing housing which is bolted to the rear plate.
 The bearing unit supports the drum without any support being needed at the front.
 Shaft seals of the V-type, as well as O-rings, seal against leakage.

 The space between the bearings is packed with grease during assembly.
-No topping us is required.
+No additional grease is required.

-The inner drum shaft is continous, and the V-belt pulley is attached to the protruding journal by an adapter sleeve.
+The inner drum shaft is continuous, and the V-belt pulley is attached to the protruding journal by an adapter sleeve.